“It’s morning in America.” -President Ronald Reagan

 When an economy expands at a steady rate with job creation matching population growth, there are enough people to fill job openings.
 The jobs are mostly filled, Americans are earning higher income from their jobs and are stimulating the economy.
 Companies are meeting economic demand with sufficient productive capacity.
 Conversely, an economic recession usually implies there are not enough jobs for all the people who desire them.
 However, the complete opposite scenario can be just as dangerous: if there are too many job openings for the amount of able and qualified workers, companies cannot meet consumer demand for their products with the necessary productive capacity.

 In simpler terms, if there are not enough people to make your latte, assemble your automobile, or help you file your taxes, companies are clearly being stretched too thin.
 Consumers have too much disposable income on their hands to spend in the economy compared to how much product companies can provide those consumers.
-Companies can hire less qualified workers or increase investment in training, but those are imperfect or non-immediate solutions.
+Companies can hire fewer qualified workers or increase investment in training, but those are imperfect or non-immediate solutions.
 In addition to a lack of available workers, excess consumer demand can strain supply chains meaning there are not enough factories or product lines operational to produce enough goods for customers–companies are at their productive capacity.
 How can a company afford to increase capacity?
 It can raise its prices which will help it invest in production but will also slow demand.
 Furthermore, factories cannot be built overnight.
 This causes an inflation in prices and not an immediate providing of increased supply.
 Hiring workers who do not exist is not possible, and building factories is a long-term solution.
 Thus, companies are left without any options but to leave prices inflated and consumer demand unmet.

 This scenario is known as economic overheating.
 The economy is running “too hot” for its own good.
 Consumers have too much demand for the available supply.
 Inflation begins to tick upward exponentially fast.
 This is why the Federal Reserve bank typically steps in as an economy grows faster and faster to raise interest rates and slow consumer demand.